ECMWFCode4Earth/Challenges_2026/README.md

 <img src='./LB Phase 1.png ' alt='ESoWC 2022' align='left' width='8%'></img>

 ### 1. Call for Participation: 24 Feb - 9 April 2026
 Browse through the Code for Earth 2026 challenges and ask questions.
 Together with ECMWF mentors, you can tailor your submission.
-Submit your proposal by 30 March 2026.
+Submit your proposal by 9 April 2026.
 For eligibility of participation, please check the [Code for Earth Terms & Conditions](http://codeforearth.ecmwf.int/terms-and-conditions).

 📅 **Q&A Webinars** – Get insights & tips on crafting a winning proposal – [register on our website](https://codeforearth.ecmwf.int/qa-webinars/).